nextauthjs/next-auth/www/docs/configuration/providers/oauth.md

 1. Add your config: [`src/providers/{provider}.js`](https://github.com/nextauthjs/next-auth/tree/main/src/providers)<br />
    • make sure you use a named default export, like this: `export default function YourProvider`
 2. Add provider documentation: [`www/docs/providers/{provider}.md`](https://github.com/nextauthjs/next-auth/tree/main/www/docs/providers)
-3. Add it to our [provider types](https://github.com/nextauthjs/next-auth/blob/main/types/providers.d.ts) (for TS projects)<br />
-   • you just need to add your new provider name to [this list](https://github.com/nextauthjs/next-auth/blob/main/types/providers.d.ts#L56-L97)<br />
-   • in case your new provider accepts some custom options, you can [add them here](https://github.com/nextauthjs/next-auth/blob/main/types/providers.d.ts#L48-L53)

-That's it! 🎉 Others will be able to discover this provider much more easily now!
+That's it! 🎉 Others will be able to discover and use this provider much more easily now!